ETNO Corporate Responsibility Charter

-- Corporate Social Responsibility is the business contribution to making sustainable development happen, through the proactive management of a company’s environmental, social and economic impacts.
+- Corporate Responsibility is the business contribution to making sustainable development happen, through the proactive management of a company’s environmental, social and economic impact;

 This Charter embodies our commitment to sustainable development via:

-- a determined effort to integrate our business activities with environmental, social, and economic responsibilities — minimising, where practicable, any negative impact these activities may generate.
+- A determined effort to integrate our business activities in our environmental, social, and economic responsibility by minimising, where practicable, any negative impact these activities may have.

-We believe, as do our employees, customers, shareholders and governments, that today’s world demands close attention to business principles and ethics, employee relations, human rights, environmental management, community investment and general working conditions, within a company and regarding its outside suppliers.
+We believe, as do our customers, employees, shareholders and governments, that today’s world demands close attention to business principles and ethics, employee relations, the respect of human rights, environmental management, community investment and general working conditions, within a company and regarding its upstream suppliers and business partners.

-We, as Charter signatories, whether individually or collectively, are committed to continuous improvement and the sharing of best practice via action in the following areas:
+We, as Charter signatories, whether individually or collectively, are committed to continuous improvement and the sharing of best practices via action in the following areas:

-To acknowledge all the relevant environmental, social and economic impacts of our products and services: whether positive or negative.
-In particular we will build CSR aspects into company communications and training programmes.
+To acknowledge all the relevant environmental, social and economic impacts of our products and services, whether positive or negative; and to contribute to the global efforts aiming to assess such impacts, with a particular focus on their GHG emission reduction potential.
+We will build CR aspects into company communications and training programmes.

 To achieve full compliance with all relevant legal requirements and, where appropriate, to exceed them.

-To support research and development into the contributions that new telecommunication products and services can make to sustainable development.
+To support research and development so that new telecommunication products and services are as economically and ecologically sustainable as possible.

 To co-operate constructively with governments, customers, industry partners, civil society and international organisations when investigating, developing and promoting the benefits that information and communications technologies generate for sustainable development.

-To create work environments that promote the work-life balance, professional development, diversity and health and safety; maintaining a highly motivated and productive workforce.
+To create work environments that promote work-life balance, professional development, diversity, health and safety, proper labour standards and observation of human rights and to maintain a highly motivated and productive workforce.